dd9jn/rfc4880bis/crypto-refresh.md

 The packet contains:

-- A Public-Key or Public-Subkey packet, as described above.
+- The fields of a Public-Key or Public-Subkey packet, as described above.

 - One octet indicating string-to-key usage conventions.
   Zero indicates that the secret-key data is not encrypted.